-Tired of the same old dishes during Thanksgiving?
+Tired of the same old dishes during holidays (Easter, Thanksgiving, Christmas)?
 Why not add a little kick to your cornbread dressing with this recipe for creole cornbread dressing.
 It’s savory, has just a touch of spice, and a lot of love.
 Trust me, it’ll have your guests saying “Oooh wee, this is good!”

 – 1 (12-oz.) package chicken andouille sausage, chopped